Runze/runze/content/about.md

 <img src="https://avatars1.githubusercontent.com/u/4780585?v=3&s=350" alt="alt text">

 I'm a data scientist by day and a language learner by night.
-In this blog, I write about my data science side projects 90% of the time and opine about society, culture, and globalization in broken French in the remaining 10%.
-I should've probably kept them separate but neither alone would have represented me well.
+In this blog, I write about my data side projects 90% of the time and opine about society, culture, and globalization in broken French in the remaining 10%.
+I should've probably kept them separate.